China's Yili recalls tainted milk powder, shares slump

 The recall, which began on Wednesday, applies only to Quan You baby formula produced between last November and May, the company said on its website.

-China’s product quality watchdog, the General Administration of Quality Supervision, Inspection and Quarantine, detected unusual levels of mercury in several batches of Yili baby formula, which is sold nationwide, the state-run Xinhua news agency reported late on Thursday.
+China’s product quality watchdog, the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), detected unusual levels of mercury in several batches of Yili baby formula, which is sold nationwide, the state-run Xinhua news agency reported late on Thursday.

-Yili shares fell 10 percent, the most allowed in one session, to a 7-week low of 21.85 yuan, while Hong Kong-listed Mengniu ended down 3.2 percent after touching its lowest in five months.
-Broader markets in Shanghai and Hong Kong rose 0.5 percent .SSEC and 2.3 percent .HSI respectively.

-Dairy experts said that checks for heavy metals would normally be among the battery of tests conducted both on raw materials and the finished product.

 High levels of mercury can damage the brain and kidneys, according to the U.S. Center for Disease Control.